michelesr/thesis/src/ci.md

 inside the container.
-The component Dockerfiles are designed to always perform a COPY instruction to copy the source code from the repository during the build, that is performed by Docker Hub, but given that `docker-compose.yml` contains mount instruction, the content copied at build time is replaced with the content of the repository that resides in the developer host.
-This is normal in a UNIX-like system where during the mount the content of the directory specified as mount point is replaced with the content of the mounted file system.
+The component Dockerfiles are designed to always perform a COPY instruction to copy the source code from the repository during the build, that is performed by Docker Hub, but given that `docker-compose.yml` contains mount instructions, the content copied at build time is replaced with the content of the repository that resides in the developer host (this is the normal behaviour in a Unix-like system where during the mount the content of the directory specified as mount point is replaced with the content of the mounted file system).

 The mounting approach is perfect for development, where every change to the code has to be applied immediately without the rebuild of the images, but in